cloudmesh/classes/docs/source/lesson/devops/chef.rst

 India OpenStack and install Chef on top of it.
 If you prefer to use other virtual environments, we recommend to use Vagrant and VirtualBox.

-We assume you use a OpenStack instance on FutureSystems.
+We assume you use an OpenStack instance on FutureSystems.

 .. note:: If don't know how to launch a new instance? `See here
     <../iaas/openstack.html#launching-a-new-instance>`_